p-krystian/hangmanAPI/README.md

 The API requires the following environment variables:

-- `PORT`: Port number the server runs on
+- `PORT`: Port number the server is listening on
-- `HOSTNAME`: Server hostname
+- `HOSTNAME`: Hostname the server is listening on
-- `REDIRECT_URL`: URL to redirect HTTP requests to
+- `REDIRECT_URL`: URL to redirect HTTP requests
 - `ORIGIN`: Allowed origin for CORS
 - `SOCKET_PATH`: Path for Socket.IO connections